arcdocs/arcdocs.github.io/_sources/getting_started/file_transfer/smbclient.md

 To connect to your ` M drive ` you are required to know the ds path to your M drive.
 This should follow the pattern ` \\ds.leeds.ac.uk\<group>\<groupNUMBER>\ `.
 Connecting to the shared N drive is possible using the folowing ds path `\\ds.leeds.ac.uk\shared\`.

+To find the ds path to your M drive open the file explorer on a campus PC or a [Virtual Windows Desktop](https://it.leeds.ac.uk/it?id=kb_article&sysparm_article=KB0014480) and select your M drive from the shortcut list, or type `M:\` into the navigation bar and press return.
+The navigation bar will now display your M drive ds path in the format ` \\ds.leeds.ac.uk\<group>\<groupNUMBER>\ `.

 Once you know the ds path to your M drive you can connect to it within the ` smbclient ` when on ARC using the command:

 ```bash